shravanthi-m/ObjectSorter/README.md

 The robot will start tracing the perimeter of the space.
 Change the dimensions if needed, then run again.

 After tracing the perimeter, the robot will automatically align with the center and begin tracking, classifying, and sorting objects to their designated bins.

-In a README file, include a detailed instruction of how to compile, use and test the code.
-In general, you code must compile, be well-documented, and run without crashing.